Skipp Townsend

 Skipp Townsend is an American gang expert from Los Angeles, California.
 For 27 years, he was a member of the Bloods gang; his first arrest came at age 13.
+He is the co-founder of 2nd Call and a board member of Southern California Cease Fire Committee.

+Early life

 Townsend was raised in South Los Angeles.
 He attended a Catholic elementary school and went on to attend Dorsey High School, dropping out in his junior year.